 If this is your problem, you can use a hair dryer on low heat (move it along the fill tube) to melt the ice and remove the obstruction.
 Soak up any melted water as you go to prevent it re – freezing and causing more leak problems.
 Also, make sure that the fridge is disconnected from the power source, water and electricity combined can be very dangerous.

 No hair dryer?
 No problem!
 You can also use something like a turkey baster to drip warm water along the fill tube and melt the ice.
 Have a large bowl or basin ready underneath to catch drips.

-Another thing to check is the fill valve (pictured above), it could be causing the fill tube to clog with ice.
-If that’s the issue, remove the ice from the fill tube and replace the faulty valve.
+Another thing to check is the fill valve (pictured above).
+A failing water valve not sealing fully will often have a slow/intermitent drip, which can cause a fill tube to clog with ice.
+If that’s the issue, remove the ice from the fill tube and replace the faulty water valve.